markusunger/capstone/notes/Docker.md

 Ctrl + P and Ctrl + Q can detach the terminal from an interactive container.

 To see a list of active containers, `docker ps` returns ids, image and container  names, uptime, ports in use by the container as well as currently running commands in each container.
+The `-a` flag displays all containers, whether running, pause or inactive, compared to the default list with only running containers.

 Logfiles for a container can be fetched with `docker logs <CONTAINER-NAME>`.
 This basically prints everything from the container's `stdout` and `stderr` without any truncation, so this output can get pretty large over time.
 For actively monitoring the logs of a container, `docker logs` can be run with the `--follow flag` (or `-f`), providing a stream of all log messages.